 In addition to this, driving for private hire may involve transporting passengers who are loud and possibly distracting.
 Driving for Uber or other taxi-hailing apps may also be a second job, meaning drivers could be tired.

-Together, all of these factors push the price of insurance up because insurance providers expect the likelihood of a private hire driver to be involved in a road accident to increase.
-As a consequence, in the eyes of the insurer, minicab drivers are more likely to make a claim.
+Together, all of these factors push the price of taxi insurance policy up because insurance providers expect the likelihood of a private hire driver to be involved in a road accident to increase.
+As a consequence, in the eyes of the insurer, taxi drivers are more likely to make a claim.

-To get the best value for money on your private hire insurance, compare taxi insurance quotes using Utility Saving Expert's free online comparison tool.
+To get the best value for money on your private hire insurance quote, compare taxi insurance quotes using Utility Saving Expert's free online quotation tool.

-By reviewing your options and comparing policies from a wide range of insurance providers, you can browse the most competitive rates and choose the cover that makes your money go furthest.
+By reviewing your options and comparing private hire policies from a wide range of insurance providers, you can browse the most competitive rates and choose the cover that makes your money go furthest.